Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Background

-Although \citet{Visbeck2002} bins the state vector, the paper still offers a smoothing term for currents and two additional, mutually-exclusive measurement terms.
-The first additional measurement term, that paper's expression (26), regularizes the depth-average of current (DAC), or barotropic current, to be zero.
-Thus, the regularizer implicitly changes $\vec x_c$ to model just {\it baroclinic} currents and shifts $\vec x_\upsilon$ by DAC.
+\paragraph{Measurements.} Authors differ on how to treat the GPS measurement and depth-averaged current. \citet{Visbeck2002} offers two mutually-exclusive measurement terms.
+The first additional measurement term, that paper's expression (26), attempts to regularize the depth-average of current (DAC), or barotropic current, to be zero.
+Thus, the regularizer implicitly tries to change $\vec x_c$ to model just {\it baroclinic} currents and shifts $\vec x_\upsilon$ by DAC.
+We say ``tries'' because the choice of a regularizer rather than a constraint implies a belief that the average baroclinic current close zero, rather than exactly zero, as it is defined.
 The paper then suggests that DAC or surface current could be calculated separately and added in to correct these values.
 On the other hand, the alternative expression (30) in \citet{Visbeck2002} forces the integral of vehicle velocities to be equal to the displacement of the vehicle, as measured by GPS.
 Such a term obviously requires $\vec x_\upsilon$ represent true, over-the-ground velocity and $\vec x_c$ represent the true current.

-\citet{Todd2017} identifies that the DAC regularization, expression 26 of~\citet{Visbeck2002}, can act instead as a measurement term if one calculates DAC before the inversion method.
-He calculates the DAC ``measurement'' from the difference between GPS measurement and dead reckoning, where a hydrodynamic model supplies dead reckoning.
-In addition, to correct the hydrodynamic model, the work describes a method to pre-calculate ADCP misalignment, pitch error biases, angle of attack, and sideslip.
-Thus, while following the method of expression 26, Todd's two-step method still models vehicle over-the-ground velocity.
+\citet{Todd2017} identifies that the DAC regularization, expression (26) of~\citet{Visbeck2002}, can instead act as a measurement term if one calculates DAC before the inversion method.
+They calculate the DAC measurement as the difference between GPS measurement and dead reckoning: where the vehicle would have been if the hydrodynamic model's speed through the water is assumed accurate and current were absent.
+He also includes a method to pre-calculate ADCP misalignment, pitch error biases, angle of attack, and sideslip.
+Thus, while following the method of expression (26), Todd's two-step method still models vehicle over-the-ground velocity.
 Although the reconciled DAC expression nominally would allow a GPS displacement measurement term like expression (30) of \citet{Visbeck2002}, the method already expends the GPS-measured displacement in calculating DAC.
 It does, however, include a GPS-derived surface velocity measurement.
-Finally, both \citet{Todd2011} and \citet{Todd2017} smooth, not just the current velocity as in \citet{Visbeck2002}, but the vehicle velocity as well.